Boston-Maine Airways: History

-Boston-Maine Airways was established in March 1999 and started operations in May 2000.
+Boston-Maine Airways was established on March 22, 1999, and started operations in May 2000.
 It was founded as a feeder for the third incarnation of Pan American Airways and also flew leased BAe Jetstream 31 aircraft for Caesar's of Atlantic City, New Jersey.
-It was wholly owned by Pan Am Systems (formerly known as Guilford Transportation Industries), which owns the Pan Am brand.
+It was wholly owned by Pan Am Systems (formerly known as Guilford Transportation Industries), which owned the Pan Am brand.

 Boston-Maine Airways operated six round-trips daily between Trenton–Mercer Airport in Ewing, New Jersey, and Hanscom Field in Bedford, Massachusetts.
 Boston-Maine Airways also operated one round-trip daily between Trenton–Mercer Airport and Pease International Airport in Portsmouth, New Hampshire.

-Guilford ceased operations to Pan Am III on November 1, 2004, Boston-Maine Airways took over its operations, which resumed the Boeing 727 jet service under the Pan Am Clipper Connection brand on February 17, 2005.
+Guilford ceased the operations of Pan Am on November 1, 2004.
+Boston-Maine Airways then took over its operations, which resumed the Boeing 727 jet service under the Pan Am Clipper Connection brand on February 17, 2005.

 In August 2005, a federal investigation into fraudulent financial data submitted by Boston-Maine Airways halted plans to expand its fleet and route system.
 At the same time, the airline pilots' union claimed that the airline was unfit to operate and urged the Department of Transportation to deny the airline's certification for expansion.
 The airline later announced that it was suspending service from September 6 to November 16, citing rising fuel costs and decreased levels of booking.
 In the middle of October 2005, the airline suspended Boeing 727 flights indefinitely from several airports that it served, including its home base in Portsmouth, New Hampshire.

 However, by March 21, 2006, Pan Am Clipper Connection became the first announced non-charter service to connect to the then-growing Tunica Municipal Airport in Tunica, Mississippi.
 The addition not only connected the carrier to a burgeoning casino destination but also aided efforts to bolster Tunica Municipal as a secondary airport to Memphis International Airport in nearby Memphis, Tennessee.
 Boston-Maine Airways' Pan Am Clipper Connection flew from Tunica Municipal Airport to Hartsfield-Jackson Atlanta International Airport three times per week; the service to Tunica had ended by October of the same year.

 On August 1, 2006, Boston-Maine Airways announced that it would begin the Pan Am Clipper Connection service to Elmira-Corning Regional Airport in Elmira, New York.
 Company executives believed that Elmira was a perfect fit for the company, with its close proximity to Rochester, Ithaca, Binghamton, and Williamsport.
 The airline flew twice-daily routes to Bedford, Massachusetts, Trenton, New Jersey, and Baltimore-Washington International Thurgood Marshall Airport.
 Proposed future plans included possible flights to Orlando and Tampa, Florida, using the Boeing 727.
-However, by the fall of 2007, service to Elmira ceased.
+However, by the fall of 2007, service to Elmira closed.

-Pan Am Clipper Connection began non-stop service to Baltimore-Washington International Thurgood Marshall Airport, Bedford, Massachusetts, and Portsmouth, New Hampshire from New Haven, Connecticut, on March 8, 2007, using 19 seat Jetstream 31 aircraft.
+Pan Am Clipper Connection began non-stop service to Baltimore-Washington International Thurgood Marshall Airport, Bedford, Massachusetts, and Portsmouth, New Hampshire from New Haven, Connecticut, on March 8, 2007, using 19-seat British Aerospace Jetstream 31 commuter turboprops.
 Service was later discontinued in August 2007.